-Not quite so interesting, perhaps, but often seen, are badgers, gray squirrels, and snowshoe rabbits.
+Badgers, gray squirrels, and snowshoe rabbits are often seen.
 Other furry little denizens not so frequently seen are the mink, flying squirrel, marten, and several species of mice.
 Gopher workings are common.

 In only one place in the park, and that far off the beaten paths, lives a colony of beaver.
 These particular animals live in a bank burrow and have not built the big lodge familiarly associated with the name.